 Landings of mackerel have fluctuated less than the herring landings but have been on a high level in recent years.
 At present no long-term management strategy for mackerel is agreed by all parties involved in the mackerel fishery, but Coastal State Delegations from Norway, the EU, and the Faroes have agreed on an arrangement for a long-term management strategy for mackerel.
+Currently, there is not an agreement among all the parties on the sharing of the total allowable catch.
 The major landings of mackerel in 2018 in the ecoregion are taken by Iceland, Russia, Greenland, Faroe Islands, and Norway.
 Landings are mostly with pelagic trawl (83%) and purse seine (17%).